axelvaldez/radical-companies/_posts/Posts/2022-09-14-disassembling-ownership.markdown

 ---

 <div style="display:none;">
-  <p>Ownership is really simple: the owner keeps all the surplus value.</p>
+  <p>Business ownership is really simple: owners keep all the surplus value.</p>
 </div>

 <h1>Ownership</h1>
  <p>There are various types of ownership.
 One type of ownership applies to your and your family (<em>e.g.</em>, houses, cars, and coffee cups).
-Then there is business ownership</p>
+On the other hand, there is business ownership but they all amount to oligarchich ownership: one or a few people own its profits, and you don&rsquo;t.
+Whether it is a sole proprietorship, a partnership, or any type of corporations (<em>i.e.</em>, including Cooperatives and B Corps) their profits belong to its oligarchic owners.
+In essence, they are dictatorships (<em>i.e.</em>, without the power to do violence).
+We call all of these <span class="_paradigm">FIAT</span> businesses.
+In fact, they&rsquo;re the only option we have today: you either own a business and its profits or you are working for paycheck.</p>

  <p>The Big Boss could be any of,</p>
  <ul>